Absaroka (proposed state): Formation (1935–1938)

 While the exact date of origin for the Absaroka movement is not known, individuals formally began organizing behind it in 1935.
 This began following a series of chamber of commerce hearings in which, primarily, ranchers and independent farmers in rural parts of northern Wyoming, southern Montana, and western South Dakota levied their complainants with the state and organized a secessionist movement.
 In these meetings, complainants from Wyoming would claim "All of the state money and attention goes to the southern part of the state", and they felt "short-changed" by their respective state governments.
 This sentiment was reflected further in local papers, including Queen City Mail in South Dakota, which stated in an editorial:

 Residents of Wyoming were particularly upset by the Democratic control of the state legislature, believing that their needs were being ignored, and the state was too focused on the construction of the Union Pacific Railroad.
 This discontent led to rural farmers, primarily Republican-leaning regions, calling for secession from Wyoming.
 The initial movement began as a petition for Sheridan County, Wyoming to secede and join Montana, and was filed by A. R. Swickard, the street commissioner of Sheridan, Wyoming.
 The movement quickly changed to petition the formation of a new state.
-The Absaroka movement also began directly following another succession movement that sought to have a portion of the Black Hills secede from South Dakota and join Wyoming.
+The Absaroka movement also began directly following another secession movement that sought to have a portion of the Black Hills secede from South Dakota and join Wyoming.
 Indeed, historian Watson Parker has linked the Absaroka movement, in terms of economic and geographic identity, back to an 1870s attempt to form a Black Hills-based territory out of three adjacent existing territories.

 The name "Absaroka" is derived from the Hidatsa name for the Crow people, meaning "children of the large-beaked bird" and shares a similar name to the nearby Absaroka Range.